jrgleason/psql-getting-started/labs/basic_constraints.md

     >ERROR:  column "yup" contains null values

-    Thats because of the leftover value in the table, we can see this by issuing a select query.
+    That's because of the leftover value in the table, we can see this by issuing a select query.

         SELECT * FROM CONSTRAINTS.TEST_CHECK;